 - Best Time to Visit: The shoulder seasons like fall and spring are the best time to visit Budapest.
 The temperatures are the most pleasant and it’s not too crowded this time of year.

 - Getting Around: Budapest has an excellent public transportation system, which makes it very easy to get around.
 It’s also a very walkable city, so if you are centrally located you can walk everywhere.
 Otherwise, you can take the metro, tram, bus, or even the local public transport boat, which runs along the Danube in the summer.

 - Travel Tip: Make sure you validate your single tickets correctly when you get on the tram, bus, or metro.
 Plainclothes ticket inspectors may fine you if you’re caught with an unvalidated ticket.

 First-time visitors should head up to Castle Hill for fantastic views over the river and the charming historic streets winding around Fisherman’s Bastion and the Royal Palace of Buda Castle.
 Once you’re done with the historic Buda side, cross the Chain Bridge on foot to downtown Pest for St. Stephen’s Basilica and the Hungarian Parliament.

 Art lovers and history buffs have no shortage of excellent museums to explore.
 Be sure to make a stop at Memento Park—a large park where communist statues go to die.
-If you enjoy nature, head up to the Buda Hills for hiking, go for a ride on the Children's Railway, or explore some of the many caves running below the city like the Pálvölgyi or Szemlőhegy Caves.
-Some things every visitor to Budapest should do are:
+If you enjoy nature, head up to the Buda Hills for hiking, or go for a ride on the Children's Railway.
+The only capital where caves run below the city, Budapest offers many caverns to explore as well, including Pálvölgyi and Szemlőhegy Caves.
+Some things every visitor to the city should do are: